The Sardine Run South Africa

 The Penguin colonies that appeared in Simonstown and Betty’s bay in the 80’s attest to this southern movement of sardine and predators.
 While penguin breeding pairs currently stand at less than 10 % of their former population, the fishing industry faced its own challenges as shifting fish stocks and increasing fuel costs forced several companies to relocate their plants to Mossel Bay and focus on the eastern sardine stocks.

-If you are looking for a real African experience and adventure diving at its best, you’re unlikely to be disappointed!
+If you are looking for a real African wildlife experience or adventure diving at its best, the Sardine Run is unlikely to be disappoint!

 Choose your Sardine Run Tour Package option